 Hosted by the Canadian Rivers Institute and the Stable Isotopes in Nature Laboratory at the University of New Brunswick.

 The course will combine lectures in stable isotope theory and practise with hands on practical demonstrations each day.
-We will cover all aspects of isotope ecology from sample collection and preparation to cutting edge analysis techniques.
-All data analysis will be conducted using R.
+We will cover all aspects of isotope ecology from sample collection and preparation to cutting edge data analysis techniques using state of the art R packages.

 First Nation Group, Government